ccrma/chuck-website/chugl/doc/tutorial.md

 ```

 - Now we've introduced an actual update function which oscillates the color of the window between black and white.
-- Waiting on `GG.nextFrame()` introduces a timing mechanism that ensures update() will only be called once per frame
+- Waiting on `GG.nextFrame()` introduces a timing mechanism that ensures `update()` will only be called once per frame
-- Having more updates or trying to draw more complex scenes will lower the framerate, and therefore decrease the rate that `update()` is called on chuck-side
+- By default ChuGL clamps the framerate to 60fps, meaning your update function will be called 60 times per second.
+This can be changed via `GG.fps(int fps)`.

 All the details aside, hopefully these minimal code examples are clear.
 You can just shove all your update logic in the `while(true)` loop itself, and call `GG.nextFrame()` when you're done.